From Survive to Thrive: Cancer as a Catalyst for Deeper Meaning & Purpose

 Chip Conley

-Inspired by his experience of intergenerational mentoring as a “modern elder” at Airbnb – where his guidance was instrumental to the company’s extraordinary success – Chip founded MEA and has since dedicated his midlife years to reframing the concept of aging and helping people navigate midlife with a renewed sense of purpose and possibility.
+Inspired by his intergenerational mentoring experience at Airbnb, where his guidance was instrumental to the company’s extraordinary success, Chip founded MEA.
+He has since dedicated his midlife years to reframing aging and helping people navigate it with purpose and possibility.

 Supported By the MEA Team